Skip to main content

 ‘Included’ habitat

-Only ‘included' habitat will be used as a starting reference point in any future farm support schemes.
+Only ‘included' habitat will be used as a starting reference point for the SFS.

-There will be further opportunity to remove and provide additional information on changes to these field parcels during the environmental baseline assessment of the farm, referred to as a Level 1 Habitat Baseline Review (HBR1) which RPW aims to pilot on the 2025 SAF, before the introduction of the SFS in 2026.
+There will be further opportunity to remove, add or amend and provide additional information on changes to these field parcels during the environmental baseline assessment of the farm, referred to as HBR1 contained in the SAF 2026.

 Tree Canopy in the data confirmation form